Imran Khan Biography: Birth, Age, Early Life, Family, Education, Net Worth, Assets, Controversies, Cricket and Political Career

 Imran Khan achieved the second-fastest all-rounder's triple in 75 tests-- securing 3000 runs in 300 wickets.
 Ian Botham holds the fastest record of all-rounders triple.
 Khan has also attained the second-highest all-time batting average of 61.86 for a Test batsman-- playing at position 6 in the batting order.

 Imran Khan played his last Test match in January 1992 against Sri Lanka at Faisalabad.
-Khan retired from cricket after Pakistan's historic win in 1992 World Cup final against England in Melbourne Australia.
+Khan retired from cricket after Pakistan's historic win in the 1992 World Cup final against England in Melbourne Australia.

 Imran Khan has played 88 Test matches, 126 innings and scored 3807 runs with 6 centuries and 18 fifties as a batsman while as a bowler he took 362 wickets in Test matches becoming Pakistan's first and world's fourth bowler.
 In ODI, he played 175 matches and scored 3709 runs as a batsman and as a bowler he took 6 wickets for 14 runs, setting a record for the best bowler in ODI innings in a losing cause.
 In Test cricket, his highest score was 136 and in ODI his highest score was 102 not out.

-In 1982, Imran Khan succeeded Javed Miandad becoming the captain of Pakistan cricket team.
+In 1982, Imran Khan succeeded Javed Miandad in becoming the captain of the Pakistan cricket team.
 Imran Khan played 48 Test matches (Pakistan won 14, lost 8 and 26 were drawn) and 139 ODI's (Pakistan won 77, lost 57 and only one match was drawn) as a captain.

 Imran Khan: Post-retirement from cricket

-Imran Khan after his retirement from the cricket admitted that he occasionally scratched the ball and lifted the seam.
+Imran Khan after his retirement from Cricket admitted that he occasionally scratched the ball and lifted the seam.
 In the year 1996, Khan successfully defended himself in a libel action brought forth by a former English captain and all-rounder Ian Botham and batsman Allan Lamb.
 They claimed that Khan had called the two cricketers "racist, ill-educated and lacking in class" and was involved in ball-tampering.
 Khan protested that he had been misquoted, saying that he was defending himself after having admitted that he tampered the ball in a county match 18 years ago.
 Imran Khan won the libel case, which the judge labelled a "complete exercise in futility", with a 10–2 majority decision by the jury.

 Post-retirement, Imran Khan wrote several opinion pieces for various newspapers-- Guardian, The Independent, Telegraph, etc. He has also appeared several times as a cricket commentator on several Asian and British sports networks-- BBC Urdu, TEN sports, etc. He has also provided the match summaries for every Cricket World Cup since 1992.

-On November 23, 2005, he was appointed as the chancellor of University of Bradford.
+On November 23, 2005, he was appointed as the chancellor of the University of Bradford.
 On February 26, 2014, the University floated a motion to remove Imran Khan as a chancellor due to his absence from every graduation ceremony since 2010.
-Later on, on November 2014, Khan stepped down as the chancellor citing his increasing political commitments.
+Later on, in November 2014, Khan stepped down as the chancellor citing his increasing political commitments.